kubewarden/docs/src/quick-start.md

 pod/unprivileged-pod created
 ```

-The Pod was successfully created.
+The Pod is successfully created.

 Now, let's create a Pod with at least one Container `privileged` flag: